FBen3/unit-pytest-game/README.md

 `item` is the unique string item code.
 `user_id` is the integer id of the winning user, or blank if the item did not sell.
 `status` should contain either "SOLD" or "UNSOLD" depending on the auction outcome.
-`price_paid` should be the price paid by the auction winner (0.00 if the item is UNSOLD), as a number to two decimal places
-`total_bid_count` should be the number of valid bids received for the item.
+`price_paid` should be the price paid by the auction winner (0.00 if the item is UNSOLD), as a number to two decimal places `total_bid_count` should be the number of valid bids received for the item.
-'highest_bid' the highest bid received for the item as a number to two decimal places `lowest_bid` the lowest bid placed on the item as a number to two decimal places
+`highest_bid` the highest bid received for the item as a number to two decimal places `lowest_bid` the lowest bid placed on the item as a number to two decimal places